daxata06/AmazingJobJobFinder-Flask/README.md

     </li>
 </ul>

-<p>Following the link below, you can see the video provides how to the website works.</p>
+<p>Following the link below, you can see the video demonstrates how the website works.</p>

 </body>
 </html>